Monitor and Manage Flink SQL Statements in Confluent Cloud for Apache Flink¶

 FAILED

-statements can be resumed, like
+statements can be resumed, but you must fix the underlying issue

-the available options for evolving statements, see
+information on evolving statements, see

 Schema and Statement Evolution.